 - Weather conditions

 Age of Seedling

-You want your seedling to have the first true leaf.
-This allows you you to place the seedling into the soil facing in the correct direction.
+You want your seedling to grow its first true leaf.
+This allows you to place the seedling into the soil facing in the correct direction.

 Remember the vine grows opposite this first true leaf.